TFNS/CTFNote/README.md

 ![Screenshot of the Import CTF feature](screenshots/import.png)

 ### Admin

 Admin is a role with every privileges.
-They have access to the *Admin* panel that lets them delete accounts, change permissions, reset passwords, create one-time secrets and, most importantly, change the theme colours.
+They have access to the _Admin_ panel that lets them delete accounts, change permissions, reset passwords, create one-time secrets and, most importantly, change the theme colours.

 ![Screenshot of the theme menu](screenshots/theme.png)

 ## Configuration

 The configuration can be changed in the `.env` file.
 This file contains environment variables for the containers.

 The value of every variables are explained in this file.

 ## Screenshots

 ### List of the CTF

 [![Screenshot of the CTF page](screenshots/ctf_small.webp)](screenshots/ctf.png)

 ### Calendar

 [![Screenshot of the CTF calendar](screenshots/calendar_small.webp)](screenshots/calendar.png)

 ### Information of a single CTF

 [![Screenshot of the CTF info](screenshots/info_small.webp)](screenshots/info.png)

 ### Task list for a CTF

 [![Screenshot of the task list](screenshots/task_small.webp)](screenshots/task.png)

 ### Shared notepad for a task

 [![Screenshot of pad](screenshots/pad_small.webp)](screenshots/pad.png)

+## Contributing

+A contribution guide is available here: [CONTRIBUTING.md](CONTRIBUTING.md)